Get Medical Marijuana Legally to treat ADHD, Anxiety, Pain Management, Chronic Pain

 On July 1st, 2018, recreational cannabis will be legalized in Canada.

-When medical marijuana is prescribed to a patient, it is considered in the same class as any other prescription drug.
+When medical cannabis is prescribed to a patient, it is considered in the same class as any other prescription drug.
 If you were given antibiotics for an ear infection, you would take them as directed.
 If you were given medication to control your blood pressure, you would also only take it as prescribed.

-The same goes for medical marijuana.
+The same goes for medical cannabis.
 However, when you are on antibiotics or blood pressure medication, you do not have to disclose this information to your employer.
 You are required to disclose prescribed cannabis use.

-Medical marijuana in the workplace
+Medical cannabis in the workplace

 Your employer cannot discriminate against you for having a prescription for medical marijuana as per the Human Rights Code.
 This legislation protect us from discrimination in the workplace, including the use of prescribed medical cannabis.